Skip to content

 • The Modern Witchcraft Spell Book is one of the worst I've read.
 It sent me on a research mission where I learned about the Law of Attraction, what kinds of things it teaches, and how prevalent those things are in standard witchy advice.
 This taught me how to identify places in my own craft that had been unintentionally influenced by it, and allowed me to weed those things out.
 I learned how to analyze a spell and find techniques that intrigue me, even within a spell that is entirely useless otherwise.

 • Read something that is similar to your own craft.
 Find the author's reasoning for doing what they do, and see if it matches your own.
+You might find new ways to describe your craft.
+You might also find that though your methods appear similar, your reasoning or core beliefs are different.

 What to Make Note Of